ahmedsaheed/website/data/second-brain/cities-ambition.md

 How much does it matter what message a city sends?
 Empirically, the answer seems to be: a lot.
 You might think that if you had enough strength of mind to do great things, you'd be able to transcend your environment.
 Where you live should make at most a couple percent difference.
 But if you look at the historical evidence, it seems to matter more than that.
 Most people who did great things were clumped together in a few places where that sort of thing was done at the time.

-You can see how powerful cities are from [this essay](http://www.paulgraham.com/taste.html): the case of the Milanese Leonardo.
+You can see how powerful cities are from the case of the Milanese Leonardo.
 Practically every fifteenth century Italian painter you've heard of was from Florence, even though Milan was just as big.
 People in Florence weren't genetically different, so you have to assume there was someone born in Milan with as much natural ability as Leonardo.
 What happened to him?

 If even someone with the same natural ability as Leonardo couldn't beat the force of environment, do you suppose you can?